jpradelle/paper-elements-web-types/README.md

-# Web-Types for Material Web components
+# Web-Types for PolymerElements components
 Web-Types is a framework-agnostic format aimed at providing IDEs and other tools with the metadata information about the contents of a component library.
 Its powerful name patterns allow encoding information about web framework syntax or customizing code completion suggestions for large icon